SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/applications/abinit/index.md

 !!! tip
-	If *after* consulting with the above you believe there is an issue with the NERSC module file please open a
+	If *after* consulting with the above you believe there is an issue with the NERSC module, please file a
 	[support ticket](https://help.nersc.gov).